gdamdam/awesome-decentralized-web/README.md

 ### Decentralized web
 * [Beaker](https://beakerbrowser.com/) - Beaker is a peer-to-peer Web browser, made for users to run applications independently of hosts.
+* [Blockstack](https://blockstack.org/) - Blockstack is a new fully decentralized internet that comes with a full stack of open-source developer tools to build and bootstrap decentralized applications and protocol ecosystems.
 * [Freenet](https://freenetproject.org/)- a network aimed at activists and people living in repressive regimes.
 It uses a web of trust in high security mode, which allows users on the network to be effectively undetectable.
 * [I2P](https://geti2p.net/) - Anonymous network with hidden services.
 * [MaidSafe](http://maidsafe.net/) - a soon-to-be-released decentralized internet and app infrastructure which rewards users for participating in the network.
 * [Mysterium Network](https://mysterium.network/) - Open Sourced Network allowing anyone to rent their unused Network traffic, while providing a secure connection for those in need.
+* [Namecoin](https://namecoin.info/) - a replacement for the existing domain name system that registers identities on a blockchain, rather than a centralized DNS authority.
 * [Samizdat](http://samizdat.childrenofmay.org/) - Samizdat is a platform for the self-hosted, peer-to-peer, cryptographically-secured internet.
+* [Solid](https://solid.mit.edu/) - a proposed set of conventions and tools for building decentralized social applications based on Linked Data principles.
 * [Steemit](https://steemit.com/) - Blogging and social networking website on top of a blockchain database.
 * [Tor](https://www.torproject.org/) - Anonymous network proxy.
 * [ZeroNet](https://zeronet.io/) - a peer-to-peer web built on the Bitcoin blockchain for addressing, and identity and Namecoin for .bit domains.